MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

     -   **Add mailbox databases to the server**.
 If you create or add new mailbox databases to a protected storage group on an Exchange server, these databases are automatically added to the DPMreplication and protection.
 You can add mailbox databases in incremental backups only after a full backup has finished.

     -   **Change mailbox database file paths**.
 If you move a protected database or log files to a volume that contains data that is protected by DPM, the protection continues.
-If you move a protected database or log files to a volume that is not protected by DPM, an alert appears and the protection jobs fail.
+If you move a protected database or log files to a volume that isn't protected by DPM, an alert appears and the protection jobs fail.
 To resolve the alert, in the alert details, select the **Modify protection job** link and then run a consistency check.

     -   **Dismount mailbox databases**.
 If you dismount a protected mailbox database, the protection job for that particular database fails.
 The replica is marked inconsistent when DPM runs the next express full backup.

     -   **Rename mailbox databases**.
 If you need to change the name of the mailbox database, stop the protection and protect the database again.
-Until you protect the database again, the backups continue to work but mailbox enumeration fails.
+Until you protect the database again, the backups continue to work, but mailbox enumeration fails.

 ## Why back up Exchange with DPM?
 When deciding whether to back up Exchange data with Exchange 2016 and Exchange 2019 native data protection or DPM, consider the following: